adelpro/benyahia-openAI/README.md

 npm start
 ```

-Or in the developement mode
+Or in the development mode

 ```bash
 npm run dev
 ```

-N.B: we are using the new --watch flag in the nodejs 18 to continuesy watch any changes in our files in the dev mode).
+N.B: we are using the new --watch flag in the nodejs 18 to continuously watch any changes in our files in the dev mode).

 ## Usage